Best laptop docking stations in 2024: Our top Thunderbolt and USB docks to enhance your laptop

 However, some docks offer additional features like doubling as an ergonomic laptop stand, improving audio potential with built-in speakers, or subtly taking its place on your desk while acting as a monitor stand. - Q: Do I need a docking station?

-A: We can't say for certain that you "need" a docking station, but we can say that the majority of people looking to build a computing setup around a laptop probably should have a docking station.
+A: We can't say for certain that you "need" a docking station, but we can say that most people looking to build a computing setup around a laptop probably should have a docking station.

-Considering the amount of available ports on modern laptops and their lack of legacy USB I/O, it's likely that you're going to eventually come unstuck when relying solely on your laptop to manage a host of peripherals, accessories, and external displays.
+Considering the number of available ports on modern laptops and their lack of legacy USB I/O, it's likely that you will eventually come unstuck when relying solely on your laptop to manage a host of peripherals, accessories, and external displays.

-A docking station manages all of that for you, greatly increasing the amount of ports you can make use of, and the variety of ports you have to hand also.
+A docking station manages all of that for you, greatly increasing the number of ports you can use and the variety of ports you have to hand.
 Not only this, they can help you manage external monitors to great effect, catering to additional screen real estate for productivity, and higher refresh rates for gaming. - Q: Why are docking stations so expensive?

 A: While a docking station might not look deserving of its price tag from the outside, the inside can house as many chips as the laptop it's connecting to.

-Docking stations are incredibly complex pieces of hardware that need to manage several streams of traffic simultaneously, including data, video, and oftentimes audio, while supplying a steady stream of power to the host machine and any peripherals connected to it.
+Docking stations are incredibly complex hardware that needs to manage several streams of traffic simultaneously, including data, video, and often audio, while supplying a steady stream of power to the host machine and any connected peripherals.

 As such, higher-quality docking stations can quickly increase prices.
 However, that increased asking price will often translate into expanded performance, more ports, and better support for faster, higher-resolution external displays.